English (ENG)

 ENG 223F Topic: Writing about Cultures (3 credits)

 In this course, students will begin by exploring their own "cultural intelligence" to develop the intellectual tools to look deeply into another culture, society or group and to understand the way their own cultural contexts create their ideas about the world.
-Using the itinerary of the Trip as a starting point, students will study the culture and the places they will visit (through guidebooks, films and internet research), and they will create a series of cultural questions they hope to answer through their travel.
-Students will also interact with Costa Rican students via online platforms (such as video blogs) over the course of the Fall semester.
-The final 4 days of the trip will be in the town of Samara, where we will meet local children and offer some English enrichment activities at their day camp.
-During the travel portion on the course, students will engage in a daily writing workshop in which they will create and publish (via trip blogs): interviews, travel essays and a trip memoir that reflects on their service experiences.
+Using the itinerary of the trip as a starting point, students will study the culture and the places they will visit and create a series of cultural questions they hope to answer through their travel.
+During the travel portion of the course, students will engage in writing workshops and create works related to their travels.

 ENG 224 Writing for the Screen: An Introduction (3 credits)